anvilproject/anvil-portal/content/ncpi/ncpi.md

 # NIH Cloud Platform Interoperability Effort

-## The NCPI is helping to create a federated, genomic data ecosystem.
+## Helping to create a federated genomic data ecosystem.

  <hero small>The NIH Cloud Platform Interoperability Effort (NCPI) will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated  data ecosystem.
  </hero>